import numpy as np

 Categorical data analysis spans descriptive techniques—contingency tables and cross-tabulations with design-adjusted tests—and model-based approaches for categorical outcomes (logistic, multinomial, loglinear, and mixed-effects GLMs; see Agresti (2013)).

 In complex survey applications, ignoring stratification, clustering, or unequal weights can misstate uncertainty.
-This tutorial shows how to use svy to produce design-aware tabulations, cross-tabulations, and t-tests for group differences, with standard errors that respect the sample design.
+This tutorial shows how to use svy to produce design-aware tabulations, cross-tabulations, t-tests for group differences, and nonparametric rank tests, with standard errors that respect the sample design.

 Setting Up the Sample